-Avalanche Skills Training is essential if you ski or snowboard in the backcountry beyond the ski areas!
-Our Classic AST-1 is conducted over two full days of avalanche safety instruction, combining engaging classroom sessions held at our classroom in North Vancouver, along with practical field-based learning in a backcountry environment.
-This combo allows us to deliver a solid Avalanche Safety Training course, with our AST-1 exceeding the minimum requirements set by the CAA for AST-1 courses.
+Over 40 years of the best avalanche safety instruction on the North Shore Mountains!
+Our Classic AST-1 Seymour course is conducted over two days plus self-paced E-learning in advance through our Virtual Classroom and includes practical field-based learning in the backcountry of Mount Seymour Provincial Park.
+This combo allows us to deliver a solid Avalanche Skills Training course, with our AST-1 exceeding the minimum requirements set by Avalanche Canada for AST-1 courses.

-Included in all Canada West Mountain School AST-1 courses:
+Included in all Canada West Mountain School AST-1 Classic Seymour courses:

 - Avaluator V.2 Manual and decision making card

 - Course student handouts and reference materials